Most Melbourne businesses don't have a traffic problem. They have a visibility problem.

 One thoughtful response to a bad review can actually build trust with potential customers.
 It shows you care and you're real.
 People reading reviews are looking at your responses as much as the reviews themselves.

 Fake reviews?
 If you receive a review from someone who was never a customer, you can flag it for removal through Google.
-Respond publicly in the meantime with something like: “We can’t find any record of this interaction in our system.
-Please contact us directly so we can look into this.”
+Respond publicly in the meantime with something like: 'We can't find any record of this interaction in our system.
+Please contact us directly so we can look into this.'

 For the complete review system including scripts by industry, response templates for every scenario (5 star, 4 star, negative, fake, competitor), automation workflows and the full ACCC/Google compliance breakdown, see our Google reviews guide.